Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 \subsection{Main Theorem}

-Before stating the main theorem of the paper, we explicitly outline the following important assumption. \begin{assumption} Throughout the paper, we assume that the initial data satisfies $\varphi_0 \in H^2(\mathbb{R}^2)$ and that the parameter $|\beta|$ is bounded by a small constant $c > 0$, which depends on $\|\varphi_0\|_{H^1}$. \end{assumption}
+Before stating the main theorem of the paper, we explicitly outline the following important assumption. \begin{assumption} Throughout the paper, we assume that the initial data satisfies $\varphi_0 \in H^2(\mathbb{R}^2)$ and that the parameter $|\beta|$ is bounded by a constant $c > 0$, which depends on $\|\varphi_0\|_{H^1}$ but not on $\|\varphi_0\|_{H^2}$.
+These conditions will ensure that $\|\varphi_t\|_{H^2}\leq C(t)$ which is a crucial quantity our method cannot avoid. \end{assumption}